Skip to main content

 Board members do not evaluate staff, other than the superintendent and treasurer, nor do they typically become involved in employment interviews, other than those of the superintendent, business manager and treasurer.
 Board members may be consulted during the hiring process for other positions, such as assistant superintendent.

-What makes a good school board member?
+What makes an effective school board member?

 The answer to this question can have as many different answers as there are board members.
 In a broad sense, you must be willing to make a personal commitment.
 Understand that as a board member you have tremendous influence, but decision-making is done by the entire board and not by any one individual.
 Be willing to accept that there will be times when your opinions or feelings are not entirely represented in a final decision.
 It is the collective will of the board that prevails, and the best board members understand that board decisions must serve the best interests of the community and district students.
 It requires the ability to listen critically and objectively, conduct appropriate research, continue to learn and discuss issues openly with all parties before a decision is made.